Ali: Fear Eats the Soul: Release

 Ali: Fear Eats the Soul was released in West Germany on March 5, 1974.
 The film has been released by the Criterion Collection as a region 1 DVD with English subtitles.
-The Blu-Ray contains the contents of both disks of the 2003 DVD release, which include interviews with actress Brigitte Mira and editor Thea Eymes.
-A BBC documentary based on famous German directors of the era, which compares Fassbinder, Werner Herzog, and Wim Wenders, is also included.
+The Blu-Ray contains the contents of both discs of the 2003 DVD release, which include interviews with actress Brigitte Mira and editor Thea Eymes.
+A BBC documentary about German directors of the era, which compares Fassbinder, Werner Herzog, and Wim Wenders, is also included.

 Reception

 Upon release

-The film gained critical acclaim upon its release, with the film's tone and Fassbinder's direction being singled out as highlights.
+The film gained critical acclaim upon its release, with its tone and Fassbinder's direction singled out as highlights.
 Writing for The Chicago Sun-Times, Roger Ebert gave the film 4 out of 4 stars, writing: "[Fassbinder] nudges us to get outside the movie and look at it as absurd, as black humor, as [a] comment on these people so hopelessly trapped in their dreary surroundings and by their fates...Is [Fassbinder] sometimes being deliberately funny?
 I’m sure of it.
 His style and tone are so adamant that audiences sometimes just sit in silence, uncertain of the right response.
 With some films, that indicates the director's loss of control over tone.
 With Fassbinder, it seems to be the response he wants."
 Gene Moskowitz of Variety gave it a similarly positive review, calling the film "Not showy for exploitation, too observant and cool for robust hypoing".
-Vincent Canby of The New York Times dissented somewhat, calling it a "courageous attempt" and praising Mira and Salem's performances, while criticizing the "posterlike blandness" of the movie.
-Despite the acclaim his movie received, Fassbinder stated that he thought it was only the eighth best movie he made.
+Vincent Canby of The New York Times dissented somewhat, calling it a "courageous attempt" and praising Mira and Salem's performances, while criticizing the movie's "posterlike blandness".
+Despite the acclaim it received, Fassbinder said he thought it was only his eighth-best film.